open-life-science/open-life-science.github.io/organisational-leadership.md

 Country-specific nuances, e.g. setting up a [stichting](https://en.wikipedia.org/wiki/Stichting), a [verein](https://en.wikipedia.org/wiki/Swiss_association), or a [501(c)(3)](https://en.wikipedia.org/wiki/501(c)(3)_organization).
 We may be able to offer some advice for orgs that intend to start up in the UK.

 **Costs: £3000**

+LMIC discounts are available for all offers.
+If you are interested in any of the services, please contact us at team@we-are-ols.org